France: High and Late Middle Ages (10th–15th century)

-The Carolingian dynasty ruled France until 987, when Hugh Capet, Duke of France and Count of Paris, was crowned King of the Franks.
-His descendantsthe Capetians, the House of Valois and the House of Bourbonprogressively unified the country through wars and dynastic inheritance into the Kingdom of France, which was fully declared in 1190 by Philip II of France (Philippe Auguste).
-Later kings would expand their directly possessed domaine royal to cover over half of modern continental France by the 15th century, including most of the north, centre and west of France.
-During this process, the royal authority became more and more assertive, centred on a hierarchically conceived society distinguishing nobility, clergy, and commoners.
+The Carolingian dynasty ruled France until 987, when Hugh Capet was crowned king of the Franks.
+His descendants unified the country through wars and inheritance.
+From 1190, the Capetian rulers began to be referred as "kings of France" rather than "kings of the Franks".
+Later kings expanded their directly possessed domaine royal to cover over half of modern France by the 15th century.
+Royal authority became more assertive, centred on a hierarchically conceived society distinguishing nobility, clergy, and commoners.

-The French nobility played a prominent role in most Crusades to restore Christian access to the Holy Land.
-French knights made up the bulk of the steady flow of reinforcements throughout the two-hundred-year span of the Crusades, in such a fashion that the Arabs uniformly referred to the crusaders as Franj caring little whether they came from France.
-The French Crusaders also imported the French language into the Levant, making French the base of the lingua franca (lit.
-"Frankish language") of the Crusader states.
-French knights also made up the majority in both the Hospital and the Temple orders.
-The latter, in particular, held numerous properties throughout France and by the 13th century were the principal bankers for the French crown, until Philip IV annihilated the order in 1307.
-The Albigensian Crusade was launched in 1209 to eliminate the heretical Cathars in the southwestern area of modern-day France.
-In the end, the Cathars were exterminated and the autonomous County of Toulouse was annexed into the crown lands of France.
+The nobility played a prominent role in Crusades to restore Christian access to the Holy Land.
+French knights made up most reinforcements in the 200 years of the Crusades, in such a fashion that the Arabs referred to crusaders as Franj.
+French Crusaders imported French into the Levant, making Old French the base of the lingua franca ("Frankish language") of the Crusader states.
+The Albigensian Crusade was launched in 1209 to eliminate the heretical Cathars in the southwest of modern-day France.